ljy2855/public_cs224n_gpt/README.md

-# CS 224N Default Final Project: Build GPT-2
+# Final Project: Build & Fine-tunning GPT-2

-This is the default final project for the Stanford CS 224N class.
-Please refer to the project handout on the course website for detailed instructions and an overview of the codebase.
+This project is part of the Natural Language Processing course (CSE5321, CSEG321) at Sogang University.

 ## Project Overview